-Boolean seek et, Integer reference) Description Sets the playback position of the time-shifted broadcast that is being rendered video/broadcast object to the position specified by the offset and the reference specified by one of the constants defined in clause A.2.4.7.2.
-Playback of live is resumed if the new position equals the end of the time-shift buffer.
-Returns the playback position is a valid position to seek to, £alse otherwise.
-If time-shi supported for the current channel (e.g. due to restrictions imposed by a condit access or DRM system) or the broadcast is not currently being time-shifted or position falls outside the time-shift buffer, the terminal shall ignore the request and shall return the value £alse.
-Applications are not required to pause playback of the broadcast or take any other action before calling $\mathtt{seek}()$. affected until n may be asynchronous, and presentation of the video may not be after this method returns.
-For this reason, a PlayPositionChanged event rated when the operation has completed, regardless of the success of the previous operation fails, the argument of the event shall be set to the previous If during this of at normal spe cannot be rew eration of seek() several events may affect the content playback. operation the live playback position is reached the playback shall resume ed and a PlaySpeedChanged event generated.
-If the timeshift buffer round any further, the playback shall automatically be paused and a anged event generated.
+Boolean seek ( Integer off set, Integer reference ) Description Sets the play video/broadc specified by is resumed if the playback supported fo access or DF position falls and shall retu Applications set, Integer reference) back position of the time-shifted broadcast that is being rendered in the ast object to the position specified by the offset and the reference point as one of the constants defined in clause A.2.4.7.2.
+Playback of live content the new position equals the end of the time-shift buffer.
+Returns true if position is a valid position to seek to, false otherwise.
+If time-shift is not r the current channel (e.g. due to restrictions imposed by a conditional RM system) or the broadcast is not currently being time-shifted or if the outside the time-shift buffer, the terminal shall ignore the request to seek urn the value false. are not required to pause playback of the broadcast or take any other e calling seek(). affected until shall be gene In may be asynchronous, and presentation of the video may not be after this method returns.
+For this reason, a PlayPositionChanged event arated when the operation has completed, regardless of the success of the the operation fails, the argument of the event shall be set to the previous .
+If during this at normal spe cannot be re peration of seek() several events may affect the content playback. operation the live playback position is reached the playback shall resume eed and a PlaySpeedChanged event generated.
+If the timeshift buffer wound any further, the playback shall automatically be paused and a hanged event generated.
 Any resources used for time-shifting shall not be Arguments offset The offset from the reference position, in seconds.
 This can be either a positive value to indicate a time later than the reference position or a negative value to indicate time earlier than the reference position. reference The reference point from which the offset shall be measured.
-The reference point can be either POSITION_CURRENT, POSITION_START, or POSITION_END.
+The reference point can be either POSITION_CURRENT, POSITION_START, Or POSITION_END.